Configuring the DNS Resolver¶

 Unbound is a validating, recursive and caching DNS resolver.
 It provides various modules so that DNSSEC (secure DNS) validation and stub-resolvers are possible.

-On pfSense 2.2, Unbound has been integrated into the base system.
+On pfSense® software version 2.2, Unbound has been integrated into the base system.
 Unbound is also the default DNS Resolver for new installations.

-This page covers usage of Unbound in the base system of pfSense 2.2 and later.
+This page covers usage of Unbound in the base system of pfSense software version 2.2 and later.

-To configure Unbound on pfSense 2.2, visit Services > DNS Resolver.
+To configure Unbound on pfSense software version 2.2, visit Services > DNS Resolver.
 By default the service is enabled for new installations.
-Systems upgraded from earlier versions of pfSense would have upgraded with the DNS Forwarder enabled.
+Systems upgraded from earlier versions of pfSense software would have upgraded with the DNS Forwarder enabled.